WordPress/gutenberg/docs/reference-guides/block-api/block-supports.md

 -   Type: `boolean`
 -   Default value: `false`

 Anchors let you link directly to a specific block on a page.
-This property adds a field to define an id for the block and a button to copy the direct link.
+This property adds a field to define an id for the block and a button to copy the direct link. _Important: It doesn't work with dynamic blocks yet._

 ```js
 // Declare support for anchor links.